lucidworks/connectors-sdk-resources/java-sdk/connectors/README.md

 ## Java version

-Since Fusion 5.2 connectors services use java 11.
+- Since Fusion 5.2 connectors services use java 11.
+- The new connectorsSDK 4.2.0 use java 11.

 ## Upgrade Connector implementation to Fusion 5